-Central SSN is the main platform for reporting and exchanging information on port call information, HAZMAT, security and waste exemptions.
+Central SSN is the main platform for reporting and exchanging information on port call information, HAZMAT, security, waste exemptions and information on persons on board.
 This reduces the administrative burden and facilitates the reporting and updating of exemptions for the Member States as there is no need to send separate notification to the Commission because they will have access to the information via SSN.

-47 Article 6 of PRF Directive.
+&lt;sup>49 Article 6 of PRF Directive.